hlbarker2/MorbidCuriosity/README.md

 ![Sketch](Images/project3-sketch.jpg)

-Our team is planning to visualize mortality data in three different ways.
+Our team created multiple, dynamic visualizations to illustrate life expectancy and mortality data:

 First, we will use a heat map of deaths in the United States by county for a given year.
 There will be a drop-down option where you can look at different health-related causes of death, like heart disease or cancer, and the map will reflect in a new heat map to show where those causes of death impacted Americans most.
 We are starting with this to give an overview of all the data we are exploring.